 3. Promote and market your content.

 Link building for World Cup content can be tricky for online bookies and sportsbook affiliates because of the time-sensitive nature of news or analyses.
-Fortunately, there is a large number of football and general sports sites out there that are willing to consider high quality submissions if you offer an article with a unique take or strong argument.
-We at All-In Translations can help get people linking to your World Cup content – contact us for tips and assistance.
+Fortunately, there is a large number of football and general sports sites out there that are willing to consider high-quality submissions if you offer an article with a unique take or strong argument.
+We at All-in Global can help get people linking to your World Cup content – contact us for tips and assistance.

-As an online sportsbook, there’s no reason to not invest in a fully fledged, creative marketing campaign that seeks to capture the intense interest of football fans across the world.
-At this time, you should not only seek to offer your market the best betting options, but also the best sports betting content which, through demonstrating expertise and passion, establishes your brand as an authority in the business and instills loyalty in your audience.
+As an online sportsbook, there’s no reason to not invest in a fully-fledged, creative marketing campaign that seeks to capture the intense interest of football fans across the world.
+At this time, you should not only seek to offer your market the best betting options but also the best sports betting content which, through demonstrating expertise and passion, establishes your brand as an authority in the business and instils loyalty in your audience.

-At All-in Translations we ensure that the content you order with us is both well-written and well-optimised in 70+ languages before, during, and after the World Cup.
+At All-in Global, we ensure that the content you order with us is both well-written and well-optimised in 80+ languages before, during, and after the World Cup.
 Ask for a free, confidential quote.